Spationaute/SuperMarine/README.md

 but can be tweaked in order to have more sophisticated shapes.
 Since it is a python script, the user can change the code has he wish and adapt it to his case.

+## Requirement
+This python script is made to be pretty simple and has only few requirements.
+1. You need at least Python 3.6
+1. You also need at least numpy version 1.12.0.
+Numpy is a numerical library which is used to perform operation on matrices in the code.

 ## To Execute the spMarine-demo
 1. Load the openFoam toolkit in your environment.
 1. Switch to the directory and enter: